Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: A multifactor DTC jump diffusion

 By applying the Girsanov's transformation, we see that the $\mathbb Q(z,w)$-dynamics of (\ref{Wishart}) are given by the complex-valued Wishart process:

 where

 whence:

-Notably, the Laplace transform $\mathcal L_{\Delta T, \Delta U}(\cdot)$ for $v_t$ and $u_t$ like in (\ref{DTCwish}) can be derived in closed form (see the appendix), since it is a particular case of well-studied transforms of the Wishart process.
+Notably, the Laplace transform $\mathcal L_{\Delta T, \Delta U}(\cdot)$ for $v_t$ and $u_t$ as in (\ref{DTCwish}) can be derived in closed form (see the appendix), since it is a particular case of some well-studied transforms of the Wishart process.
+In the spirit of the previous section, we remark that when all the Wishart matrices are diagonal, an application of the L\'evy theorem shows that this model reduces to a SVJSJ for some appropriate parameter choice (see section \ref{numericalwish} below).

 It is therefore possible to price, and find price sensitivities of, joint price/volatility contingent claims on an asset whose log-price process follows $Y_t$.
-The model just presented is a particular DTC jump diffusion featuring not only the usual leverage effect between the underlying jump diffusion and the continuous/jump market activity, given by (\ref{wishcorr}), but also a correlation structure between the rates of activities themselves, as implicitly captured by the matrices $Q$ an $M$.
+The model just presented is a particular DTC jump diffusion featuring not only the usual leverage effect between the underlying jump diffusion and the continuous/jump market activity, given by (\ref{wishcorr}), but also a correlation structure between the rates of activities themselves, as shown by equation (\ref{activitycorr}).
+For practical financial modeling purposes, we shall see in section \ref{numericalwish} below that this relationship positively impacts the ability of a jump model of capturing the volatility skew of a traded asset.

-This asset pricing model provides an example of how non-trivial (i.e. achieved by using \emph{dependent} time changes) DTC modeling might work in practice.
-As a general approach, one could start from a multivariate stochastic process whose integrated marginals have known joint Laplace transform, and use these as time changes for the continuous and discontinuous parts of some given L\'evy process.
+This asset pricing model provides an example of how non-trivial DTC modeling (i.e. achieved by using \emph{dependent} time changes) might work in practice.
+As a general approach, one could start from a multivariate stochastic process whose integrated marginals have a known joint Laplace transform, and use these as time changes for the continuous and discontinuous parts of some given L\'evy process.
 The underlying L\'evy triplet will only appear as an argument of such a transform, and the characteristic function of the process is then completely determined up to a measure change.
-This or similar models could be the subject of further research.
+This and similar models are currently the subject of further research.